-The best insecticides for Ant control are non- repellent insecticides such as Taurus SC, Termidor SC, or Phantom Aerosol.
+The best insecticides for ant control are non- repellent insecticides such as Taurus SC, Fuse Insecticide, Termidor SC, or Phantom Aerosol.
 Ants cannot detect the presence of non-repellent insecticides; since they cannot avoid it they quickly make contact.
-Repellent insecticides will simply scatter the Ants and stress the colony.
-Once an Ant colony is stressed, the Ants scatter and recolonize in other locations.
-Once this occurs, you will have more Ant colonies to exterminate.
+Repellent insecticides will simply scatter the ants and stress the colony.
+Once an ant colony is stressed, the ants scatter and recolonize in other locations.
+Once this occurs, you will have more ant colonies to exterminate.

 - Caulk and seal cracks and crevices to eliminate passages into the home.
-You may not be able to seal all the entry points as Ants are extremely industrious in finding entry points.
+You may not be able to seal all the entry points as ants are incredibly industrious in finding entry points.

 - Clean around entry points with a detergent to remove the pheromone chemical trail.

-- Place Ant baits.
-If you choose to bait, place the bait in areas of Ant activity or trails so the Ants can find the bait and take it back to their colony.
+- Place ant baits around ant activity.
+If you choose to bait, set the bait in areas of ant activity or trails so the ants can find the bait and take it back to their colony.
 Do not to use a repellent residual insecticide in the same areas that have bait placements.

 - Use both sweet-based bait and a greasy/protein-based bait combination in order to make sure that the bait choice will cover the entire range of Ant dietary needs.

 - Click here to see a summary review of Ant baits for all ants.

 - It may take a couple of weeks for baiting to work.
 When the ants eat up their baits, replace it with more baits.
 When you see the baits disappearing, you know it is working, so just be patient!